 How to hide and show groups using URL parameters

-I have created 2 full width groups to demo how you can hide/show different groups using URL parameters
+I have created two full-width groups to demo how you can hide/show different groups using URL parameters.

 Clicking on the blue texts will change the URL structure of the page.
-This is in turn will hide and show different groups.
+This, in turn, will hide and show different groups.

 To begin with, we need to make all groups hidden on page load.

 Next, we want the height of the hidden group to collapse when hidden.
-This will make sure that there is no empty white space when a group is hidden.
+This will ensure that there is no empty white space when a group is hidden.

-Once this is done, we can set conditions on each group on when to show them.
-As they are hidden by default, we only need conditions to show them.
+Once this is done, we can set conditions for each group on when to show them.
+We only need conditions to show them as they are hidden by default.

-I'll be using the word "tab" to denote which group I want to show.
+I'll use the word "tab" to denote which group I want to show.
 You are free to name it whatever you'd like.
 It does not matter.
-So when the parameter "tab" in the URL matches with the visibility condition of a group, that group will become visible.
+So when the parameter "tab" in the URL matches the visibility condition, that group will become visible.

 Go to the Conditional section of each group and create a new condition.

-Remember the parameter name and the value that you're specifying here.
-This will be important when setting up the workflows.
-Do the same for all the workflows while keeping the parameter name same but the value different.
+Do the same for all the workflows while keeping the parameter name the same but with a different value.